This article was updated on August 31st, 2023

 What are yeast infections in dogs?

 Yeast infections are common in dogs and generally affect the skin (especially paws and skin folds) and ears.
-These infections can be itchy and painful for dogs, and extremely frustrating for pet parents, as they are likely to recur unless the underlying cause is identified and resolved.
-Yeast infections often result from an overgrowth of yeast organisms, which can be triggered by various factors like allergies, hormonal imbalances, or a weakened immune system.
+These infections can be itchy and painful for dogs and extremely frustrating for pet parents, as they are likely to recur unless the underlying cause is identified and resolved.
+Yeast infections often result from an overgrowth of yeast organisms, which various factors like allergies, hormonal imbalances, or a weakened immune system can trigger.
 The main clinical signs of yeast infections include:

 - Pruritus (itchy skin)